haproxy/haproxy/doc/lua-api/index.rst

   If the buffer cant receive more data, a 'nil' value is returned.

   :param class_channel channel: The manipulated Channel.
-  :returns: a string containig all the avalaible data or nil.
+  :returns: a string containing all the available data or nil.

 .. js:function:: Channel.get(channel)